hustcc/jest-canvas-mock/README.md

 expect(() => ctx.arc(0, 0, -10, 0, Math.PI * 2)).toThrow(DOMException);
 ```

-The function will do `Number` type coercion and verify the inputs exactly like the browser does.
+The function will do `Number` type conversion and verify the inputs exactly like the browser does.
 So
 this is valid input.

 ```ts